Decoded Intelligence Signal

 beginner

-What is volume in cryptocurrency trading?
+What is volume in crypto trading?

 Common Misconception